 Our working groups are set up to work on the detail of delivering our strategy priorities.
 They comprise people who each bring something to the table, and are willing to put in time and effort.
-If you are interested in joining any of the working groups below, please email firstname.lastname@example.org, with some information about yourself and which working group you are interested in.
+If you are interested in joining any of the working groups below, please email firstname.lastname@example.org with some information about yourself and which working group you are interested in.

 Our current working groups are:

-The Circular Economy Working Group is carrying out research and talking to stakeholders about ways in which more sustainable and locally produced food can be sold to more local people.
+The Routes to Market Working Group is carrying out research and talking to stakeholders about ways in which more sustainable and locally produced food can be sold to more local people.
 This involves a range of issues, including talking to Exeter City Council about the need for a quality modern market space in the city centre, finding ways to make it easier for micro-businesses and start ups to sell their goods, the potential for making a business out of what is currently waste food, changing procurement contracts in large organisations, and ways to help local producers sell efficiently and directly to local people,